pfeiffmi/Coordinated_Manipulation_Pfeiffer_Study_One_Info/index.md

 Your email can simply say that that you are interested in participating in the study and we can schedule a time from there.

+### 2.2.
+Requesting A Time in First Email:

-Alternatively, you can find one or more times below that would work best for you to participate.
-Please mention that you would prefer these times in your email.
-Also, please note that the times below may not be up-to-date.
-So it is not guarenteed that a times below will all be available.
+You can find one or more times below that would work best for you to participate.
+Please mention the times you prefer in your email.

+Note that the times below may not be up-to-date and may not all be available.

 If no times work for you and would still like to participate, please send an email and note any times/days that would work for you.
 We will do our best to accomodate you so that you can participate in the study.